 Legal Description: District Lot 185, Block 71, Lot 14.

-There are no references to this property in Heritage Vancouver Society’s database of historic building permits: http://permits.heritagevancouver.org/index.php?cID=1 [searched February 28, 2019].
+There is one reference to this property in Heritage Vancouver Society’s database of historic building permits: http://permits.heritagevancouver.org/index.php?cID=1 [searched October 25, 2020].

 By 1907, the French family was living in the house.

 Vancouver directory listings for 2001 Beach Avenue from 1907 to 1941: